bup/bup/Documentation/bup-get.1.md

 # REPAIRS

-`bup get` can fix (or mitigate) a number of known issues during the transfer when `--repair` is requested.
+`bup get` can fix (or mitigate) a number of known issues during the transfer when `--repair` is requested, and a subset of "incidental" repairs may also be performed during a `--rewrite`.

  * Versions of `bup` at or after 0.25 and before 0.30.1 might rarely drop metadata entries for non-directories (which can be detected by